 The lesson to takeaway is that while they are technically doing their jobs, healthcare professionals and first responders make sacrifices well beyond what we should expect from them to help maintain the safety and wellbeing of others.

 Once COVID-19 deaths were confirmed, a concerning pattern began to form.
 This new virus mostly affected elderly adults, especially those over 80.
 Nursing homes were among the hardest-hit groups.
-One Seattle nursing home may have to pay over $600,000 in fines and lose their federal funding due to their improper handling of the outbreak which resulted in over 24 COVID-19 related deaths.

-Two Chicago-area nursing homes have also seen a startling trend emerge.
-One center in Willowbrook, IL went from one confirmed case to 46 confirmed cases only 4 days later.
 The pandemic has reminded us of how susceptible people over the age of 65 and those who have underlying health conditions truly are to infection.

 Therefore it’s our responsibility to do our part to protect them and keep them safe.
 This includes regular cleaning and disinfecting and practicing good personal hygiene as well as offering additional assistance and support.